AI Weekly: Surveillance, structural racism, and the Biden 2020 presidential campaign

 In the U.S., government use of AI was also called into question as police in Miami and New York used facial recognition to identify protestors at Black Lives Matter protests.
 Both Democrats and Republicans in Congress have talked at length about the notion that facial recognition shouldn’t be used at protests because it can chill people’s constitutional right to freedom of speech.
 Around the time that news emerged that Clearview AI is working with ICE last week, the Government Accountability Office (GAO) released a report that found an increase in facial recognition use by businesses and recommended Congress take action.
 A prominent group representing facial recognition companies also put forward its own ethical guidelines, which have already been violated by some companies.

 Amid all these controversies came this week’s Democratic National Convention, where technology was both a topic of policy discussion and the enabler of the event itself.
-It was an entirely virtual convention, where roll call votes to nominate the candidates, speeches, musical performances, and major speeches were recorded or performed live around the country.
+It was an entirely virtual convention, where roll call votes to nominate the candidates, musical performances, and major speeches were recorded or performed live around the country.

 In his acceptance speech Thursday, Biden talked about his plan to address COVID-19 if elected and said the U.S. faces four historic crises: COVID-19, the worst economic crisis since the Great Depression, calls for racial justice reform, and climate change.
 He talked about the idea of this generation wiping out the stains of racism from the American character.
 He also talked about a plan to create 5 million new jobs in manufacturing and technology.
 A plan laid out last month includes a $300 billion research and development investment in areas like 5G and artificial intelligence.